Mainland economy expands 4.8pc in Q3 - RTHK

 On a quarterly basis, GDP grew 1.1 percent from July to September, compared with a forecast 0.8 percent increase and a revised 1 percent gain in the previous quarter.

-Retail sales, a gauge of consumption, expanded 3 percent last month after growing 3.4 percent in August, matching a forecast rise of 3 percent.
+Meanwhile, retail sales expanded three percent last month after growing 3.4 percent in August, matching a forecast rise of three percent.

 Retail sales of consumer goods went up 4.5 percent year on year in the first three quarters.